s0stratos/ranatica/ranatica/README.md

 utterances that share some construction to give the reader a sense of the **extension**, **meaning** and **productivity** of the structure. as well as how it may be influenced by other co-occurring constructions.

+The quick outtake I want you to consider is :

+When dealing with the question "how to say this in latin", the right question should be what sets of constructions are most likely to pop naturally in the head of speakers.

+What idioms?
+What grammatical structures?
+What sentence types?
+What connectors are likely to fit the bill for that speech act.

 ## GRAMMAR AND USAGE

 ## HOW DO YOU GENERALIZE WHEN DATA IS FRAGMENTARY